c3d/make-it-quick/README.md

 dependencies.
 Tools such as `autoconf` and `automake`  address this problem in a separate build step.

-The `build` configuration step is designed to generate a `config.h` file with a content that is close enough to the output of `autoconf` to allow a same project to be adapted for `build` with minimal changes in the source code.
+The `make-it-quick` configuration step is designed to generate a `config.h` file with a content that is close enough to the output of `autoconf` to allow a same project to be adapted for `make-it-quick` with minimal changes in the source code.

-In `build`, you specify the configuration dependencies using the `CONFIG` variable, which will define the various conditions you want to test for.
+In `make-it-quick`, you specify the configuration dependencies using the `CONFIG` variable, which will define the various conditions you want to test for.
 The result of the tests will be stored in a `config.h` header file.